 “You cannot have climate justice without racial justice.
 It isn’t justice if it doesn’t include everyone.”

-– Vanessa Nakata, Climate Activist
+– Vanessa Nakate, Climate Activist

 We collaborate with actors, playwrights, directors, photographers, choreographers, dancers, musicians, writers and visual artists.
 Planet Earth Arts supports them by commissioning, presenting and showcasing their powerful transformative work – confronting and illuminating climate change, mass extinctions, threats to oceans, habitat loss, sea rise and the struggles for environmental justice.